 Water Quality and Water Composition

 Your coffee is mostly water: 95-98% of each cup is water!
 Thus, you need to have clean, good tasting water.
-Recommended quality standards do exist for water used in coffee brewing, but these standards are not easy to summarize.
+Recommended quality and composition standards do exist for water used in coffee brewing, but these standards are not easy to summarize.
 If you are interested in them, email us and we’ll pass them on to you.
 Or, if you really want to geek out, check out Water for Coffee by Chris Hendon and Maxwell Colonna-Dashwood.

 For hot water brewing, the temperature should be in the range of 92-96 °C (195-205 °F).
 Many electric drip brewers don’t get the water hot enough, so consider an upgrade if yours isn’t producing the correct temperature, which you can measure using a kitchen thermometer.

-Filters can be made of cloth, paper, or metal.
+Filters can be cloth, paper, metal, or even ceramic.
 Each will have its own effect on the resulting brew, depending on how many oils and fine particulate they remove from the brew.
 We like all the options and use them to create subtle differences when we're feeling experimental.
-Pick one that suits you and enjoy the results!
+Pick one that suits your taste and enjoy the results!

 Tips & Pointers for treating your Specialty coffee right